-It is more likely that small quantities of common materials (e.g., paint, cleaning chemicals and maintenance supplies) would be stored and/or used within the project site.
-However, these materials would not be present sufficient strength or quantity to create a substantial risk of fire or explosion, or otherwise pose a substantial risk to human or environmental health.
+It is not anticipated that large quantities of hazardous materials would be permanently stored or used within the project site.
+Chemicals would be comprised of household cleaners, petroleum-based products for vehicle maintenance and equipment operation, paints, solvents and other common items.
+These materials would not be present in sufficient strength or quantity to create a substantial risk of fire or explosion, or otherwise pose a substantial risk to human or environmental health.
+A less than significant impact would occur under this threshold.